g0ttfrid/pygmy/README.md

 # pygmy
-Take a list of urls and fatch for some types of api keys in the source code of each one using regex.
+Take a list of urls and fatch for some types of API keys in the source code of each one using regex.

 Usage: